 Is the Boundary Supply Prima System Backpack Carry-On Size?

-Yes, at a max of 35 liters, you should have no problem bringing this backpack onto any flights.
+Yes, at a max of 35 liters, you should have no problem bringing the Prima system modular travel backpack onto any flights.
 That said, it will not fit comfortably under your seat, so plan to store this backpack in the overhead bins.

 Boundary Supply Size Guide